 What Are the Odds of Winning a Loteria de Navidad Prize?

-If all tickets are sold, this amount equals a whopping €3.2 billion of which 70% or €2.24 billion is paid out to the players.
+If all combinations are sold, this amount equals a whopping €3.2 billion of which 70% or €2.24 billion is paid out to the players.
 Most lotteries have a payout of around 50% of the prize fund.
-In fact a large payout means lots of winners every 6th ticket, which compared to other lotteries is a very high number.
+In fact, a large payout means lots of winners (every 6th game), which compared to other lotteries is a very high number.

 What Are the Spanish Christmas Lottery Prize Categories?